garrynwong/ou-management/README.md

 <h3>Step 3: </h3>
-<p> We will join any client devices to the domain.
-Then We will need to log into the local admin account on the device and access work domain </p>
+<p> Joining any client devices to the domain.
+We will need to log into the local admin account on the device and add work domain </p>

 ![1](https://github.com/user-attachments/assets/42b21543-8c8a-4ac3-8687-97206f453d0f)